SZU-Epigenetics/rdb-alpha/README.md

     RUN git config --global https.proxy 'socks5://127.0.0.1:20170'
     ```
 1. Open the terminal and run ``docker build -t freecodecamp:rdb .``
-1. Press Ctrl / Cmd + Shift + P and enter `Dev Containers: Rebuild Container and Reopen in Container`
+1. Press Ctrl / Cmd + Shift + P and enter `Dev Containers: Reopen in Container`
 1. A new VS Code window will open and begin rebuilding the Docker image.
 1. Once the image is finished rebuilding, press Ctrl / Cmd + Shift + P and enter `CodeRoad: Start` to open CodeRoad
 1. In the CodeRoad window, click "Start New Tutorial"